MarioLFB/Revixa-frontend/README.md

 Revixa offers full CRUD functionality for user account management:

 - **Create**: Users can register and create accounts, post comments on reviews, and give likes to comments.
 Admins can create new reviews.
-- **Read**: Users can view their profile information, browse reviews, read comments, and see which comments they or others have liked.
+- **Read**: Users can view their profile information, view reviews, read comments, and see And see the likes counter.
 - **Update**: Users can update their profile details, change their email and password, edit their comments, and toggle likes on other users’ comments.
-Admins can edit reviews as necessary.
+Admins only can edit reviews as necessary.
-- **Delete**: Users can remove their comments and unlike previously liked comments.
+- **Delete**: Users can remove their comments and likes previously liked.
 Admins have the ability to delete reviews to maintain platform quality.

 ### Colours